EMFs & Blue Light: How They Disrupt Mitochondrial Health and Circadian Rhythm

 This article explores how electromagnetic fields and artificial blue light affect the body at a systems level, why mitochondrial health is central to resilience and recovery, and what practical, evidence-informed steps can be taken to reduce environmental stressors and restore biological balance in daily life (7).

-What Are Electromagnetic Fields and Blue Light?
+What Are Electromagnetic Fields (EMFs) and Artificial Blue Light?

 Electromagnetic fields are forms of energy emitted by both natural and man-made sources.
 Naturally occurring electromagnetic activity—such as the Earth’s geomagnetic field—has been present throughout human evolution.
 In contrast, modern environments are saturated with artificial, high-frequency, and often pulsed electromagnetic signals generated by Wi-Fi routers, cell phones, Bluetooth devices, power lines, and wireless infrastructure (8).